Caballo Lake, New Mexico

 He gave me back my paper and huffed:

-"But you know can take Highway 1-10 to Silver City, didn't you?"
+"But you know you can take Highway 1-10 to Silver City, didn't you?"

 I smiled sheepishly.
 I didn't absolutely know, actually, but I replied: